 Currently, it is widely held that since large amounts of public funds are poured into research, then efforts should be made, within stringent ethical and other considerations (such as privacy, confidentiality, intellectual rights, commercialisation) to make research data available through Open Access.
 This is consistent with the ethical principles of proportionality and minimisation since it makes optimal use of data already collected.
 Here, data and materials that have been processed (i.e. coded, pseudonymised and/or made safe) become available to other researchers for periods that exceed the lifetime of the project.
 Data such as oral histories or other interview data, even when they are attributable, may, with the explicit voluntary informed consent of participants, be kept for posterity.

-You should develop a Data Management Plan as part of the research process.
+You should develop a UREC Data Management Plan [PDF] as part of the research process.
 You are expected to develop and record the appropriate procedures for the collection, storage, use, re-use, access and retention of research records, data and materials, in keeping with ethical standards set by your discipline/area of studies and by respective professional associations, as well as national and international law and other regulatory procedures (i.e. regarding invasive procedures or psychiatric studies).

 The Data Management Plan should include a short account of the measure you will take regarding security of storage and access, where the records, data and materials are stored, how long they will be retained and what will happen to them after the study is complete, whether deletion will be reversible or irreversible, what data backup policies will be used, and what special measure taken regarding personal data.